top of page

 Intent Statement

-Students will build on physical development and skills previously developed in a range of different sports activities, being led by specialised PE teachers.
-They are encouraged and challenged to develop a range of techniques, skills and tactics that can be used and transferred across of individual and team sports.
-This naturally develops students confidence and competence in different sports encouraging them to continue to led a healthy active lifestyle.
+Students will build on physical development and skills previously developed in a range of different sports activities, led by specialised PE teachers.
+They are encouraged and challenged to develop a range of techniques, skills, and tactics that can be used and transferred across individual and team sports.
+This naturally develops students' confidence and competence in different sports, encouraging them to continue to lead a healthy, active lifestyle.

-Students are practically challenged in lesson to be ambitious in their performance, they are given the opportunity to enhance this during extracurricular sport whilst representing the school in District, County and sometimes regional competitions.
+Students are challenged in lessons to be ambitious in their performance.
+They are given the opportunity to enhance this during extracurricular sports while representing the school in district, county, and sometimes regional competitions.
 Students will develop their creativity in a variety of sports, using different skills and tactics to outwit their opponents.
-They will experience this as part of a team having the opportunity to develop leadership qualities.
-Students will develop their understanding of the physical benefits of health and well-being, they will all recognise how they can improve their health, making cross-curricular links.
-In GCSE PE, students will study in depth the impact physical activity has physically, socially and emotionally on an individual.
-Students will learn to respond to their opposition in a practical environment, which will often challenge them to create individual and team tactics to outwit their opponent.
+Often working as part of a team, students have the opportunity to develop leadership qualities.
+Students will develop their understanding of the physical benefits of health and well-being.
+In GCSE PE, students will study the impact physical activity has physically, socially, and emotionally on an individual.

 Key stage 3

-Students will experience a balanced curriculum that includes a variety of team and individual sports in different environments.
-Team sports include rugby, football, handball, basketball and cricket all of which have extracurricular opportunities available.
-Individual sports include badminton, table tennis, tennis and athletics in usual circumstances students will experience gymnastics.
-Students will also experience OAA in a range of environments as well fitness.
+Students will experience a balanced curriculum that includes a variety of team and individual sports.
+Team sports include; rugby, football, handball, basketball, and cricket, all of which have extracurricular opportunities available.
+Individual sports include badminton, table tennis, tennis, athletics, gymnastics, and dance.
+Students will also experience Outdoor and Adventurous Activities (OAA) in a range of environments, as well as health-related fitness.

 Key stage 4

-In core PE students will have the opportunity to follow a sports pathway, opting for sports that they enjoy or in which to develop their GCSE PE practical performance grades.
-Pathways will generally include the following pathways: "individual", "team" and "combined."
-Students have the opportunity to study GCSE PE (OCR), we currently have a small group studying the BTEC Tech Award in sport.
-(Pearsons).
+In core PE, students will have the opportunity to follow a sports pathway, opting for sports that they enjoy or that will develop their GCSE PE practical performance grades.
+Pathways will generally include the following options: "individual," "team," and "combined."
+Students have the opportunity to study GCSE PE (OCR) or the BTEC Tech Award in Sport (Pearson).

 bottom of page